Snorting DMT (Insufflation) Dangers And Risks

 While DMT doesn’t cause physical addiction like other drugs, people can still develop a psychological dependence on it.
 Those who experience intense spiritual feelings or well-being from using DMT may find themselves wanting to recreate these experiences more often, leading them to use the drug repeatedly.

-If you or a loved one are battling substance abuse, talk to an addiction specialist or your primary care provider.
+If you or a loved one are battling substance use disorder, talk to an addiction specialist or your primary care provider.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) can also provide more information, including local resources and rehab programs to help you get on the path to recovery.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.